diffix/reference/README.md

 If the build succeeds, the binary will be placed in the `build` folder.
 It is self-contained and can be moved anywhere you desire.

-For linux and macos there are `new-XXX` equivalents to the above.
-These commandns will first pull the latest changes from Github before making a build.
-This might be the most appropriate command on non-development machines.